Threat Modeling

 What is Threat Modeling?

-Threat modeling is a structured process for identifying security threats and vulnerabilities, then determining countermeasures to prevent or mitigate their effects.
-It answers four fundamental questions:
+As CosmicNet explains, threat modeling is a structured process for identifying security threats and vulnerabilities, then determining countermeasures to prevent or mitigate their effects.
+This CosmicNet guide walks you through answering four fundamental questions:

 The Four Questions